An Explicit Formula for the Local zeta Function of a Laurent Polynomial: Introduction

-The main tool used in \cite{L-Z} for the meromorphic continuation of the local zeta functions is a variation of toric resolution of singularities.
-In the classical case of polynomials one constructs a toric manifold from a decomposition in simple cones of $\mathbb{R}^n$, called fan, which is subordinated to $\Gamma_\infty$, see \cite{KH1}.
-We use this fan to construct a new simple decomposition $\mathcal{F}$ of $\mathbb{R}_+^n$ subordinated to $\Gamma_\infty$ and then proceed to construct a toric manifold and a toric resolution of singularities, see \cite[Sections 2--3]{L-Z}.
-But in general the set of generators of $\mathcal{F}$ may contain extra rays coming from the intersection of $\mathbb{R}_+^n$ with the cones in the original fan, see Remark \ref{remark1}.
-This could lead to superfluous candidate poles for the local zeta function.
+The main tool used in \cite{LeZu} for the meromorphic continuation of the local zeta functions is a variation of toric resolution of singularities.
+In the classical case of a polynomial function $f$, one uses the Newton polyhedron of $f$ to construct a conical decomposition of the first orthant of $\mathbb{R}^n$ into simple cones, this decomposition is called a fan.
+Then one construct a toric manifold and a map of it into $\mathbb{R}^n$, which together resolve the singularities of almost all the critical points of $f$.
+This strategy was carried out successfully in \cite{LeZu} for the case of Laurent polynomials.
+However, there is a detail that should be pointed out about our construction.
+In general, the set of generators of the simple fan may contain extra rays coming from the intersection of $\mathbb{R}_+^n$ with the cones in the original fan, and these extra rays could lead to superfluous candidate poles for the local zeta function, see Example \ref{Ex 2} and the discussion before Example \ref{ex.
+1}.

-In this paper we show that in dimension 2, i.e. the case of bivariate Laurent polynomials, the generators of $\mathcal{F}$ are just the normal vectors to $\Gamma_\infty$ contained in $\mathbb{R}_+^2$ and the vectors in the canonical basis of $\mathbb{R}^2$, see Lemma \ref{lemma2}.
-We also construct a conical partition of $\mathbb{R}_+^2$ into open cones and subordinated to $\Gamma_\infty$.
-Our main result, Theorem \ref{Th2}, employs this partition to give an explicit formula, as in \cite{D-H}, for the local zeta function attached to bivariate Laurent polynomials.

-We provide some examples to clarify our approach to the study of this new type of local zeta functions for Laurent polynomials.
+In this paper we justified the aforementioned fact and shows that it may happen only in dimensions above 2.
+Further work in the description of this new set of rays could be of some interest.
+In the second part of this work we go back to the referred construction of \cite{LeZu}, in particular we review and slightly refine the definition of the conical partition subordinated to the Newton polytope of a non--degenerate Laurent polynomial $f$.
+Our goal is to give an explicit formula for the local zeta function attached to a character of the group of units of the local ring of $K$ and a non--degenerate Laurent polynomial $f$, see Section \ref{Sect_EF}.
+Furthermore, we provide several examples that we hope may shed more light on our approach in \cite{LeZu} and here, to the study of this new type of local zeta functions.

-\section{Newton Polytopes,and Non-degeneracy Conditions}
+\section{Newton Polytopes and Non-degeneracy Conditions}